 1. Labor Market Information (LMI)

 With LMI, you can learn things like average salaries, job outlook, job descriptions, related careers and much more.

-With just a little bit of searching, you can learn where to go to school, explore possible career paths, get a good idea about job descriptions and the requirements for a specific job title.
+With just a little bit of searching, you can learn where to go to school, explore possible career paths, and get a good idea about job descriptions and the requirements for a specific job title.